 John L. Watkins

-John is a partner in the firm’s Business Litigation and Corporate Transactions & Securities groups and a member of the International practice.
+John is Senior Counsel in the firm’s Business Litigation and Corporate Transactions & Securities groups and a member of the International practice.
+He has over thirty years of experience representing business clients on a wide variety of matters in Georgia and other jurisdictions.

-John’s business clients include international companies or their U.S. subsidiaries (including companies from Canada, Germany, Switzerland and elsewhere in Europe), particularly those in the machinery and equipment industry.
-John is active in the international business community, and he has given public and private seminars to international audiences on various aspects of U.S. law and dispute resolution, including seminars in Heidelberg, Salzburg and Munich, as well as Atlanta.
-More specific information is contained in John’s separate international bio.
+John’s clients include international companies or their U.S. subsidiaries from Germany, Switzerland, Canada and other countries.
+John is active in the international business community, and he has given public and private seminars to international audiences on U.S. law and dispute resolution, including seminars in Heidelberg, Salzburg, and Munich, as well as Atlanta.
+He is the Atlanta office’s primary contact with the German American Chamber of Commerce of the Southeastern United States and is on the Board of the British American Business Council of Georgia.
+See John’s international bio for more detailed information.

 - “Increasing Use of Cyber Insurance Requirements in Contracts,” Thompson Hine Business Law Update, Summer 2016